therealnicoroshi/modlist/README.md

    ## *Some Users have reported being able to run this list on hardware BELOW the minimum I feel it needs*

-   In addition to the tweaks recommended above people have removed the ENB and reshade from the list to trade graphical fidelity for frame rate.
+   In addition to the tweaks recommended above people have removed the ENB from the list to trade graphical fidelity for frame rate.

    I have seen this list play on a 1080ti trading ENB and reshade for Community Shaders.